Growing cyber crime threats pose a constant danger to retailers’ security.

-Every industry faces threats from cyber crime but retailers are particularly at risk due to the growing requirement for an online presence and the large amounts of valuable customer data which is stored.
+Every industry faces threats from cyber crime but retailers could be particularly at risk due to the growing requirement for an online presence and the large amounts of valuable customer data which is stored.

-As shoppers demand 24-hour online access to goods and services, successful retailers can never stand still and are constantly investing in new digital channels, in developing apps for mobile phones and tablets, and other payment technologies.
+As shoppers demand 24-hour online access to goods and services, successful retailers must invest in their digital channels, in developing apps for mobile phones and tablets, and in new payment technologies.
 Each of these poses potential cyber security risks.

 Protecting you and your customers

 Frank Woods, retail insurance expert at NFU Mutual, said the growing risk of cyber crime is one which the retail industry must see as a priority.

 “More and more small to medium sized retailers are enthusiastically joining their larger counterparts in the world of online selling,” he said.
 “But in the rush to beat the competition by offering more ways for customers to interact and buy from you it’s important that you don’t do anything which could jeopardise their information or your business.”

 - Ensure you have the right processes and technology in place which are designed to not only prevent cyber attacks but also to deal with the effects during and after any attack